smathot/studyforrest-prf/readme.md

 This repository contains code to perform population-receptive-field (PRF) mapping based on the retinotopic-mapping data from the [StudyForrest](http://studyforrest.org/) project.
 PRF mapping is a technique to estimate the spatial coordinates and standard deviation of receptive fields of voxels in fMRI data.

+## Dependencies

+This code has been developed on Ubuntu 18.04 with FSL 5.0 installed through NeuroDebian.
+However, all code should run with minor adjustments on any system.
+The following packages are required:

+- Python libraries for numeric computing and neuroimaging:
+	- nilearn
+	- sklearn
+	- nibabel
+	- nipy
+	- datamatrix
+- FSL 5.0

 ## Step 1: Get input data files from StudyForrest

 ~~~